vidzz22/Goodreads-Book-Recommendation-System/README.md

 └── data/
     ├── books.csv
     ├── ratings.csv
-📊 Dataset Information
+Dataset Statistics

-Number of users: 53,424
+Number of Users: 53,424

-Number of books: 10,000
+Number of Books: 10,000

-Total ratings: 981,756
+Total Ratings: 981,756

 Sparsity: ~99.8%

-The dataset is highly sparse, making recommendation modeling more challenging.
+The dataset is highly sparse, which makes recommendation modeling challenging and realistic.

+Implemented Approaches
-🔹 1️⃣ Rank-Based Recommendation
+1. Rank-Based Recommendation

-This method recommends books based on:
+Recommends books based on:

 Average rating

 Minimum number of ratings

-It is useful for:

-New users (cold start problem)
+This method serves as a baseline and works well for new users (cold start problem).

-Quick baseline recommendations

-Advantages:
+Advantages

-Simple
+Simple and fast

-Fast

-No user similarity required
+No similarity computation required

-Limitations:
+Scalable

+Limitation

 Not personalized

-🔹 2️⃣ User-Based Collaborative Filtering
+2. User-Based Collaborative Filtering

-This method:
+Steps:

-Creates a user–book interaction matrix
+Construct user–book interaction matrix

-Computes cosine similarity between users
+Compute cosine similarity between users

-Recommends books liked by similar users
+Recommend books liked by similar users

-Advantages:
+Advantages

 Personalized recommendations

-Intuitive similarity approach
+Intuitive similarity-based logic

-Limitations:
+Limitations

 Memory intensive

-Not scalable for very large datasets
+Not scalable for very large user bases

-🔹 3️⃣ Model-Based Collaborative Filtering (SVD)
+3. Model-Based Collaborative Filtering (SVD)

-This method:

-Applies Singular Value Decomposition (SVD)
+This approach uses Singular Value Decomposition (SVD) to:

-Learns latent factors
+Learn latent user and item factors

-Reconstructs predicted rating matrix
+Reconstruct predicted rating matrix

-Advantages:
+Generate top-N personalized recommendations

+Advantages

 Handles sparsity better

-More scalable
+More scalable than memory-based methods

-Captures hidden user–item patterns
+Captures hidden user–item interactions

-Evaluation:
+Evaluation Metric

 RMSE computed on reconstructed ratings

-❄️ Cold Start Problem
+Cold Start Problem

 The cold start problem occurs when:

 A new user has no rating history

-A new book has no ratings
+A new book has no interactions

-In such cases, rank-based recommendations serve as a fallback solution.
+In such cases, rank-based recommendations act as a fallback strategy.

-🛠 Technologies Used
+Technologies Used

 Python